ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 ##B2.7.
 Putting it all together

 Check your annotated gene models within the region(s) identified by the Fst data to be in conflict between the "Independent" and "Satellite" phenotypes.
-Of special interest are the break point, i.e. the start and the end of the highlighted region.
+Of special interest are the break points, i.e. the start and the end of the highlighted region.

 **QB2.4:** Are genes overlapping these boundaries and what do they do?
 (Hint: important gene to consider is CENPN)